Fall art festival boosts season into overdrive

 Downtown Venice is not only beautiful thanks to all the volunteer gardener members of Venice Area Beautification Inc. but the maintenance of the John Nolen look adds to the ambiance.

-Adding to the weekend excitement downtown is the opening of “Mamma Mia” on the main stage at Venice Theatre.
-Tickets are likely to be sold out, but it might be worth checking with the box office or website — just in case.
+Adding to the weekend excitement downtown is the opening of “Mama Mia” on the main stage at Venice Theatre.
+Tickets are likely to be sold out, but it might be worth checking with the box office or web site — just in case.

 Venice has it all.
 Come downtown and see it all.